jingxia/CarND-Behavior-Cloning/Writeup.md

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting.
+The model contains 1 dropout layer in order to reduce overfitting which is before the flattening layer to make sure the validation loss is decreasing.

 The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.